-1981 The Just Peace Resolution was passed at a Congregational Meeting on September 27, 1981.
+1981 The Peace Resolution was passed at a Congregational Meeting on September 27, 1981.
+The resolution initiated a year of mission focus on peace, with the formation of a Peace task force to lead the work.
 This preceded the Just Peace Church resolution passed at General Synod in 1985.
-Following passage of this resolution at General Synod, CUCC passed its own version of the Covenant to be a Just Peace Church.

 1984 On March 18, 1984 the congregation resolved to support public education in North Carolina.

 1989 (The Fifteenth General Synod (1985) also adopted the resolution Calling on UCC Congregations to Covenant as Open and Affirming.
 By unanimous vote on December 17, 1989, the Congregational Meeting adopted a Resolution on Being an Open and Affirming Congregation.
 This resolution was revised and expanded and was passed by unanimous vote on January 9, 2011 (see 2011 below).

 1993 July 16, 1993, CUCC was honored to receive the Just Peace Award from the Office of Church in Society at the 19th General Synod of the United Church of Christ.
 CUCC Moderator Cy King's remarks on accepting that award provide a snapshot of our history and confession of how far we have to go.
 Later that year (December) the congregation approved a resolution to make official our ongoing commitment to be a Just Peace Church.

 1999 CUCC was part of a larger faith movement to call for a moratorium on executions.
 The resolution was sent to the governor and our legislators of NC, and the president and our legislators in Congress.